Ninja-Squad/ninja-squad.github.com/_posts/2019-05-14-build-your-angular-application-with-bazel.md

 In that case, the rebuild times will be greatly improved, as Bazel will analyze the graph and only rebuild what's necessary.
 But it's also in that case that the setup is going to take a lot of time.

 It will probably be easier to setup in the future though, as the Angular team is still working on this.
+Bazel should reach 1.0 around September and we can hope for more auto-configuration
+(for setting up lazy-laoding for example).
+Keep in mind that Bazel is still considered an experiment, and has the "Labs" label.
 At the time of writing, Bazel is impressive but still for the thrill seekers!

 If you want to learn more about Angular, check out our ([ebook](https://books.ninja-squad.com/angular), [online training](https://angular-exercises.ninja-squad.com/) and [training](https://ninja-squad.com/training/angular))!